Talks about the shifts in the global power structure that accelerated due to the COVID pandemic

 Past clients include: Accenture, AICPA, AT&T, Deloitte, Deutsche Bank, J.P.
 Morgan, MetLife, NMS Management Group, Toyota

-About Katty Kay - Award-winning Journalist; Former BBC America Lead Anchor; Bestselling Author
+About Katty Kay - U.S. Special Correspondent for BBC Studios, Award-winning Journalist, and Bestselling Author

 What Katty Kay Talks About: